 Make mistakes or lie on your application form

 If you make a mistake or lie on your application form, your cover can become invalid.
 This means any claims you make might be turned down, leaving you to cover all the costs yourself.

 Price comparison sites put the cheapest deals at the top, sometimes selling them as the most popular deals available.
 These can be basic insurance policies and they may not include the extra features you need – which can leave you under-insured if you need to make a claim.

 Buy insurance as part of a package deal

 If you're buying insurance and you're offered a number of add-on deals, think twice before signing up – you may be able to find the same deals elsewhere for a lower price.

-When shopping for home insurance it can be hard to find a balance between cover and cost.
-But remember to compare policies as well as prices when looking at quotes - learn how to lower home insurance premiums for help finding the deal right for you.
+When shopping for home insurance remember to compare policies as well as prices when looking at quotes.
+Find out how to lower your home insurance premium and find the deal right for you.